ricardoom/dominotrono/README.md

     - create a url
     - use front matter to compose a page
     - resources drawn from other site content
-  - Switch type faces to Monoid / Inter.
+  - Switch type faces to Inter.
 For good times and fresher vibrations.

 - 0.0.3
   - CSS refactored quite a bit, down reduced unused or redundant rules probably by 30%, shaved about 20k off.